carriehuangjy/Kiddivax_scripts/Main_study/Pediatric_Influenza_Vaccination/README.md

 ## Overview

-We aim to process and reformat raw data related to a study examining the effect of age and recent influenza vaccination history on the immunogenicity and efficacy of the 2009-10 seasonal trivalent inactivated influenza vaccination in children.
+In this study, we aim to process and reformat raw data related to a study examining the effect of age and recent influenza vaccination history on the immunogenicity and efficacy of the 2009-10 seasonal trivalent inactivated influenza vaccination in children.

 ## Scripts